| Private Pilot Flight Training and InstructionFlight Training Article Library | Back To 4VFR.COM

 1838 Sir G. B. Airy used magnets and iron to neutralize effects

+of iron ships.
 The initial dry card compass was developed by Lord Kelvin

 who determined that a cards steadiness depended on the natural